Trade Discounts Available

 Can you hear external noises louder than before?
 If you notice that noises from outdoors penetrate your windows more easily than before, it may indicate a compromised window seal.
 Resealing double-glazed windows can increase their ability to block sound.

 When it comes to replacing window gaskets, the task is easier than you might think.
-Before you start you’ll need a few supplies to ensure your replacement window seals are fitted properly.
+Before you start you’ll need a few supplies to ensure your replacement window seals are fitted properly:

 Carefully peel away the old window seal.
 Be cautious not to damage the window frame during the process.
 If the old seal is stubborn or deteriorated, take your time to remove it without causing any damage to the window frame.